-Note that S/MIME v2 clients are only capable of decrypting content encryption keys using the rsaEncryption algorithm.
+Note that S/MIME v3 clients might only implement key encryption and decryption using the Diffie-Hellman algorithm.
+Also note that S/MIME v2 clients are only capable of decrypting content-encryption keys using the rsaEncryption algorithm.

-2.4 General Syntax
+2.4.
+General Syntax

-CMS defines multiple content types.
-Of these, only the Data, SignedData, and EnvelopedData content types are currently used for S/MIME.
+There are several CMS content types.
+Of these, only the Data, SignedData, EnvelopedData, and CompressedData content types are currently used for S/MIME.

-2.4.1 Data Content Type
+2.4.1.
+Data Content Type

-Sending agents MUST use the id-data content type identifier to indicate the message content which has had security services applied to it.
-For example, when applying a digital signature to MIME data, the CMS signedData encapContentInfo eContentType MUST include the id-data object identifier and the MIME content MUST be stored in the SignedData encapContentInfo eContent OCTET STRING (unless the sending agent is using multipart/signed, in which case the eContent is absent, per section 3.4.3 of this document).
-As another example, when applying encryption to MIME data, the CMS EnvelopedData encryptedContentInfo ContentType MUST include the id-data object identifier and the encrypted MIME content MUST be stored in the envelopedData encryptedContentInfo encryptedContent OCTET STRING.
+Sending agents MUST use the id-data content type identifier to identify the "inner" MIME message content.
+For example, when applying a digital signature to MIME data, the CMS SignedData encapContentInfo eContentType MUST include the id-data object identifier and the MIME content MUST be stored in the SignedData encapContentInfo eContent OCTET STRING (unless the sending agent is using multipart/signed, in which case the eContent is absent, per section 3.4.3 of this document).
+As another example, when applying encryption to MIME data, the CMS EnvelopedData encryptedContentInfo contentType MUST include the id-data object identifier and the encrypted MIME content MUST be stored in the EnvelopedData encryptedContentInfo encryptedContent OCTET STRING.

-2.4.2 SignedData Content Type
+2.4.2.
+SignedData Content Type

-Sending agents MUST use the signedData content type to apply a digital signature to a message or, in a degenerate case where there is no signature information, to convey certificates.
+Sending agents MUST use the SignedData content type to apply a digital signature to a message or, in a degenerate case where there is no signature information, to convey certificates.
+Applying a signature to a message provides authentication, message integrity, and non-repudiation of origin.

-2.4.3 EnvelopedData Content Type
+2.4.3.
+EnvelopedData Content Type

-This content type is used to apply privacy protection to a message.
+This content type is used to apply data confidentiality to a message.
 A sender needs to have access to a public key for each intended message recipient to use this service.
-This content type does not provide authentication.